qcappart/learning-DD/README.md

 - [ ] Adapt to other problems.
 - [ ] Apply it to real graphs.
-- [ ] Application to other fileds using DDs, such as constraint programming or verification of systems.
+- [ ] Use it to other fields using DDs, such as constraint programming or verification of systems.
 - [ ] Test with other RL algorithms or using other function approximators.
 - [ ] ...